Amira31/Rice-Mutational-Study/01_Manual.md

 **1. Trimming reads** `bash`

-Before using FASTQ reads for alignment, users should process them to remove adapter sequences, low-quality bases, and reads that are too short.
+As a general rule, users should process FASTQ reads prior to alignment analysis by removing adapter sequences, low-quality bases, and short reads to ensure data viability.
 The trimming and quality filtering can be performed using command-line tools such as `TRIMMOMATIC` or `fastp`.
 In this pipeline, I used  `TRIMMOMATIC v0.39`.

 ```bash
 # create directory for trimmed FASTQ